 It is difficult to answer many of these questions in the abstract, but having an open discussion about them at the start, writing down the answers, and reviewing the questions and answers as circumstances change, can help avoid misunderstandings and potential recriminations down the road.

 The answers to these questions may lead to different forms of home ownership that can help achieve the family’s goals.
 Here are some of the options:

 - Trust.
 Putting the house in trust is the most flexible approach because a trust can say whatever the person creating it wants.
-It can guarantee mom the right to live in the house and compensate daughter and son-in-law for the care they provide.
-It can also take into account changes in circumstances, such as daughter passing away before mom.
+It can guarantee moms the right to live in the house and compensate daughters and sons-in-law for the care they provide.
+It can also take into account changes in circumstances, such as a daughter passing away before mom.
 At the same time, it avoids probate and Medicaid estate recovery.